franeze/HR_RandomForestPy/README.md

 **Capstone Project: Providing Data-Driven Suggestions for HR**
 This capstone project was completed as part of the **Google Advanced Data Analytics Professional Certificate.**

 ---
 <div style="text-align: center;">
   <a href="https://github.com/franeze/HR_RandomForestPy" target="_blank">
     <img src="employee_attrition.jpg" alt="Example Image" width="300"/>
   </a>
 </div>

+The details of the project and the analysis conducted with Python (numpy, pandas, matplotlib, seaborn, plotly, scikit-learn, pickle) can be found at this link: [HR Random Forest Project](https://github.com/franeze/HR_RandomForestPy/blob/main/HR_RandomForest_porject.ipynb)

 # **Predicting Employee Attrition Using Machine Learning**